Shooting threats made on Michigan school campus before deadly attack, student says

 “Kids just, like they’re just mad at each other at this school,” she said.

+Oakland County Sheriff Michael Bouchard denied receiving any prior information about the attack on Tuesday amid claims about threats.

+“There was no prior information shared with the Sheriff’s Office or the School Resource Officer before the incident,” Mr Bouchard said in a statement.

-All three of the victims killed were students.
-The injured victims include five students and one teacher, Oakland County Undersheriff Mike McCabe said at a press briefing.
-None of the victims have been named.
+The three victims killed were identified as Tate Myre, 16; Madisyn Baldwin, 17; and Hanna St Juliana, 14.
+The injured victims include seven students and one teacher, Undersheriff Mike McCabe said at a press briefing.

 Mr McCabe said the first emergency call was received at 12.51pm and that the suspect was in custody five minutes later.
 He added that more than 100 911 calls were made concerning the shooting.